Here’s my guide to 18 must see monuments, attractions, and ruins in the Roman Forum in Rome, with tips for visiting.

 You’ll find one of the world’s oldest depictions of Jesus’ crucifixion.
 Christ is shown in a sleeveless blue robe.

 The best preserved fresco is the cycle of the martyrdom of St. Cyricus and St. Julitta, which covers the Chapel of Theodotus.
 It’s considered the Sistine Chapel of the medieval era.
-You can only visit with Rome’s S.U.P.E.R.
-Pass.

 During a 9th century earthquake, the church was buried in rubble.
 It was sealed from the world for over 1000 years, only discovered in 1702.
 This fate might have saved the precious works from a subsequent Baroque redo.

-13. Domitian’s Ramp
+14. Domitian’s Ramp

-In ancient Roman times, Santa Maria was likely the entrance hall to the 1st century Ramp of Domitian.
+In ancient Roman times, Santa Maria Antique was likely the entrance hall to the 1st century Ramp of Domitian.
 The ramp connected the public area of the Roman Forum to the private imperial palace complexes on Palatine Hill.

 It was discovered by Giacomo Boni, an architect and archaeologist.
 He excavated it mostly between 1899 to 1905.